jtskxx/PEARLSKI-MINER/README.md

 `%WAL%` expands to the wallet set in the flight sheet and `%WORKER_NAME%` to the rig's worker name, so shares are credited per-rig without any manual editing

 ## Run
-Download the latest Linux archive from the [Releases](../../releases) page, then extract and run:
+Download the latest Linux/Windows build from the [Releases](../../releases) page, then extract and run:

 ```bash
 ./pearlski-miner --user prl-wallet --worker rig01 --pool pearlski.jetskipool.ai:6970